Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 *"She’s a Misfit-class, mark two.
 Hope that’s not weird for you?"*

 "It’d be weirder if I was refitting *Misfit* herself.
-I mean, I’m okay with her going on and having more adventures but…" Allison shrugged.
+I mean, I’m okay with her going on and having more adventures but..."
+Allison shrugged.

 Fortunately, Clara seemed to be able to sense shrugs over the phone. *"It’d be like decorating your old house for the new owners.
 I hear ya.
 Anyway you’ll like your team, though, uh, don’t be surprised if they kinda fangasm all over you."*